aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/second-temple-period/a-hebrew-translation-of-the-lords-prayer-by-shem-tov-ibn-shaprut-14th-c.html.md

 <hr />

 In 1987, George Howard published <em>The Hebrew Gospel of Matthew</em>, a critical text of Shem Tov ibn Shaprut's Hebrew translation, presumably of Matthew.
 Soon afterward, other scholars determined ibn Shaprut's text to be based upon translations of Tatian's Diatessaron, a <a href="https://en.wikipedia.org/wiki/Gospel_harmony">gospel harmony</a> originally compiled sometime between 160–175 CE.
 Howards's transcription was largely drawn from <a href="http://www.bl.uk/manuscripts/FullDisplay.aspx?ref=Add_MS_26964">Add MS 26964</a>, a manuscript of Even Boḥan held in the collection of the British Library.

+For further insights as to the relationship between the phrasing of this prayer and other familiar Jewish prayers, find Rabbi Jeremy Kalmanofsky's essay <a href="https://www.anschechesed.org/the-lords-prayer/">at Ansche Chesed</a>.

 I have digitized Howard's Hebrew transcription of ibn Shaprut's chapter 22 for Matthew (Matthew 6:5-15) and set it side-by-side with the known Greek text of Matthew (copied from <a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.01.0155%3Abook%3DMatthew%3Achapter%3D6%3Averse%3D5">Perseus at Tufts</a>).
 The English translation provided is adapted from the one made by Howard after ibn Shaprut's Hebrew text.
 I've added niqqud for the text of the prayer. --Aharon Varady

 <h3>Source(s)</h3>